 In 2002 Springsteen and the E Street Band released their first studio album in 18 years, The Rising, which became both a critical and commercial success.
 Lyrically wrestling with the pain, anger and anguish caused by the September 11th terrorist attacks of 2001, the album restored Springsteen's status as one of America's most iconic musicians.

-In 2014 Springsteen released High Hopes, his eighteenth studio album, which shot to the top of the U.S. and U.K. music charts.
-The High Hopes Tour followed and was considered to be a continuation of the record-breaking Wrecking Ball tour.
+Continuing to thrive as a performer and songwriter, in 2012 Springsteen released the album Wrecking Ball, which, along with its single "We Take Care of Our Own," was nominated for three Grammy Awards and fueled a highly successful tour.
+In 2014 Springsteen released High Hopes, his 18th studio album, which shot to the top of the U.S. and U.K. music charts.
+The High Hopes Tour followed and was considered to be a continuation of the record-breaking Wrecking Ball Tour.
 In April of that same year, the E-Street Band was inducted into the Rock Roll Hall of Fame.